patrickdappollonio/go-example-api/README.md

 ## Endpoints

+As an important side note, illegal, malformed requests that can't happen, like a `GET` request with a body will be caught by Google's AppEngine proxy and you'll receive a `400 Malformed Request` from Google.
+There may be other case scenarios where this can happen.

 * `POST /save`: Creates a new resource.
 The response will contain no body, but a status code `201 Created` and a `Location` header pointing to `/get/:id`.
 This requires an `Authorization` token to be set.